axone-protocol/docs/docs/whitepaper/data-spaces.md

 **Business models**

 - Retribution of contributors according to the template XXX: Open data are not retributed and other datasets are retributed in function of the service consumption
-- Retribution of contributors according to the template “Data Marketplace”: each provider evaluates the price of its data or services
+- Retribution of contributors according to the template “Data Marketplace”: each provider evaluates the price of its digital resource

 Governance mechanisms allow to adapt these rules (See next section).